 The 2018-2019 League year has been filled with launch milestones, such as a complete move of products from our inventory to CASA.
 All of our project shifts now take place at CASA, located at 2412 St. Mary’s Avenue in Omaha.

-The CASA Service Board members have been paired with PHP committee members to ensure a smooth transition.
-So far, we have distributed 620 backpacks to organizations such as Project Harmony, Youth Emergency Services, Partnership 4 Kids, Lutheran Family Services, Completely Kids, Heart Ministry, Boys Town and more!
+The CASA Service Board members have been paired with Project Hope Pack committee members to ensure a smooth transition.
+So far, we have distributed 620 backpacks to organizations such as Project Harmony, Youth Emergency Services, Partnership 4 Kids, Lutheran Family Services, Completely Kids, Heart Ministry, Boys Town, and more!

 The committee looks forward to the continued success of Project Hope Pack through the hard work and volunteerism of CASA Douglas County Service Members!

 Omaha’s 2nd Annual blowout rummage sale, Bargain Bash, kicked off on August 24, 2018.
 This year’s event was a huge success, not only regarding League participation but also community engagement and returning shoppers from last year’s event.
 Over the three days the sale was running, including sorting and setup on Wednesday and Thursday, 50 volunteers helped set the stage for record crowds on Saturday, August 25, when the sale opened to the public.

 “At the start of the bash on the first day, there was a line of people waiting that led out the door,” said Macey Morgan, Bargain Bash Inventory and Pick- Up Coordinator, “Many of the attendees were excited when they received their Borsheim’s bag for shopping, and we believe it encouraged them to purchase more as they shopped!”